 - 1. Equivalent of the East Carolina University BS degree in geology or progress toward elimination of deficiencies defined at the time of entrance into the Graduate School. - 2.
-Passing a graduate qualifying examination.
-(See geology MS degree guidelines, available from the office of the Department of Geological Sciences.) - 3.
+Passing a graduate qualifying examination. - 3.
 A total of 30 s.h. of course work, of which a maximum of 6 s.h. may be from outside the department.
-At least 15 s.h. must be at the 6000 level. - 4.
-Completion of a 6 s.h. research skills option is required.
+At least 15 s.h. must be above the 5999-level.

+4. Completion of a 6 s.h. research skills option is required.
 The research skills option consists of GEOL 6900, 7000.
 (GEOL 7000 may be repeated, but a maximum of 6 s.h. can be counted toward degree.)